 From September to December, Tuscany offers a myriad of events showcasing top seasonal foods: fresh olive oil, mushrooms, chestnuts, white truffles, dried figs and squids!
-Here are some of the best events scheduled for this autumn in Tuscany, with their 2018 dates.
+Here are some of the best events scheduled in Tuscany, year after year.

 Street bands and plenty of food including local delicacies such as ravioli, cakes, jams, marrons glacés, and roasted chestnuts.
 Lovers of steam trains can also arrive in the old train that connects Florence to Marradi.
 More info (in Italian) in the website of the local association promoting culture and tourism.

 The Monte Amiata area offers an extensive calendar of chestnut festivals.
 The oldest is the Crastatone, which is filled with traditional dishes, music and dancing in the streets, reliving the atmosphere of an authentic rural village.